 How important are happy employees?

 Not only do happier employees work better, but they’re also more enjoyable to work with.
 Employee happiness should be a top priority for every organization.
-Statistics show that:
+Statistics show those happy employees:

-- Happy employees remain in their jobs four times longer than unhappy employees.
+- Remain in their jobs four times longer than unhappy employees.

-- Happy employees devote twice as much time to their tasks.
+- Devote twice as much time to their tasks.

 Happy employees are extremely vital to your organization’s performance and survival.
 And happiness has a multiplying effect, so happy employees are excellent role models for their fellow workers.